 Serializing Complex Types

-If you want to serialize and deserialize your own types that can’t be serialized out of the box (as mentioned in Automatically Serialized Types), for example your business model or just your custom styles implementation, you need to explicitly provide means to serialize and deserialize them.
+If you want to serialize and deserialize your own types that can’t be serialized out of the box (as mentioned in Automatically Serialized Types), such as your business model or your custom styles implementation, you need to explicitly provide a way to serialize and deserialize them.

 There are three different ways to provide serialization support for your classes.